BRICS: Bi-level feature Representation of Image CollectionS: Method

 where $s$ is the index of slices and $q_{i,j}^{s} \in [0, 1]^{C_{key} + 2}$.
-The minor random perturbation is to construct a relaxed data precision of $\hat{z}_{i,j}^{s}$, which will ease the diffusion training in the second stage (explanations are given in \hyperref[sec:reasons_data_precision]{a later section}).
-Incorporating $(x, y)$ into key codes aims to retrieve spatial-aware features from multi-resolution hash tables.
+The minor random perturbation is to construct a relaxed data precision of $\hat{z}_{i,j}^{s}$, which will ease the diffusion training in the second stage (explanations are given in \autoref{sec:reasons_data_precision}).
+Incorporating $(x, y)$ into key codes aims to retrieve spatial-aware features from multi-resolution feature grids.
 The retrieved features $f_{i,j}^{s}$ are then placed into the corresponding location of the feature block $f\in \mathbb{R}^{H_d \times W_d \times C_d}$, which serves as the input features to the decoder network (see~\autoref{fig:overall_pipeline}).
-Mathematically, $f_{i,j}^{s}$ is obtained as follows (also see \autoref{fig:multi-resultion_hash_tables}):
+Mathematically, $f_{i,j}^{s}$ is obtained as follows: